keystonejs/keystone/docs/content/docs/config/auth.md

 ---
-title: "Authentication"
+title: 'Authentication'
-description: "API reference for supporting authentication against a password field using the createAuth() function in the `@keystone-6/auth` package."
+description: 'API reference for supporting authentication against a password field using the createAuth() function in the `@keystone-6/auth` package.'
 ---

 Keystone allows you to extend your Keystone system to support authentication against a `password` field using the `createAuth()` function in the `@keystone-6/auth` package.
-Additional options to this function provide support for creating an initial item in your database, sending password reset tokens, and sending one-time authentication tokens.

 For examples of how to use authentication in your system please see the [authentication guide](../guides/auth-and-access-control).